ovcharovcoder/modern-image-inspector/README.md

 **Install & Build**
 1. Download the project
-2. To build, use the following commands:
+2. To build, use the following commands:<br>
 `npm install` <br>
 `npm run package`